-Start your toddler off with a mini ball center that you can place right in your lounge room.
+Start your toddler off with a mini basketball hoop that you can place right in your lounge room.
 It is a great activity to help your youngster to develop hand-eye coordination.

 Of all the team sports out there, basketball is also among the least dangerous.
 It will get your kid running more than any other sport, too, which has got to be good for their health.

-Baseball is ingrained as America’s past-time, so it won’t take long for your youngster to be exposed to it.
+Baseball is ingrained as America’s past-time, so it won’t take long for your youngster to see it on TV and hear adults talking about it.